As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 We already mentioned some species of crystals, but Michigan has more to offer.

-If you search the old mines’ dumps, you can find many beautiful specimens of tourmaline, beryl, garnets, topaz, tremolite.
+If you search the old mines’ dumps, you can find many beautiful specimens of tourmaline, beryl, garnets, topaz, and tremolite.
 An interesting reddish type of chert is found in Charlevoix County, on the north side of Norwood.
 Brown calcite crystals are present at Bayport, in Huron County.

 Check the below table for some of the most important Michigan crystals and the places where you can find them.